Extravenger/OSEPlayground/01 - Process Games/EXE/README.md

 3. Use `NtQueueApcThread` to queue a call to the shellcode in the remote thread.
 4. Resume the thread if it's suspended, so the APC can be delivered and executed.

+## **procHollow.cs**

+Description: Process Hollowing is an advanced injection technique where a legitimate process is started in a suspended state, its memory is unmapped, and malicious code is written into it—effectively "hollowing out" the original process.
+The thread is then resumed, executing the injected payload under the guise of a legitimate executable.

+**High-Level Steps:**

+1. Create a target process (e.g., svchost.exe) in a suspended state using CreateProcess with CREATE_SUSPENDED.
+2. Retrieve the base address of the main module using NtQueryInformationProcess and ReadProcessMemory.
+3. Unmap the memory of the original executable using NtUnmapViewOfSection.
+4. Allocate memory in the remote process using VirtualAllocEx.
+5. Write the malicious executable (often a PE file) into the allocated memory using WriteProcessMemory.
+6. Update the remote process’s context (entry point) with SetThreadContext.
+7. Resume the main thread with ResumeThread to execute the injected payload.

 ## **TryHarder.cs**

 Another Process Injection technique that loads the shellcode remotely.<br>